 In most cases, the items collected can be reused or recycled.
-Tires can be used as a supplemental fuel source or as crumb rubber.
+For example, tires can be used as a supplemental fuel source or as crumb rubber, the steel from white goods is recyclable, and electronics contain a number of reusable and recyclable components.